Louis L. Stanton

 Louis Lee Stanton (born October 1, 1927) is a senior United States district judge of the United States District Court for the Southern District of New York.

 Education and career

-Born on October 1, 1927, in New York City, New York, Stanton was a United States Merchant Marine Academy Cadet Midshipman from 1945 to 1947.
+Stanton was born on October 1, 1927 in New York City.
+He was a United States Merchant Marine Academy Cadet Midshipman from 1945 to 1947.
 He was a United States Marine Corps Reserve First Lieutenant from 1950 to 1952.
 He received a Bachelor of Arts degree from Yale University in 1950.
 He received a Juris Doctor and Bachelor of Laws from the University of Virginia School of Law in 1955.
 He was in private practice of law in New York City from 1955 to 1985.

 Federal judicial service

 Stanton was nominated by President Ronald Reagan on June 12, 1985, to a seat on the United States District Court for the Southern District of New York vacated by Judge Henry Frederick Werker.
 He was confirmed by the United States Senate on July 16, 1985, and received commission on July 18, 1985.
 He assumed senior status on October 1, 1996.